 Assuming Atman as the Arani, the wood used for fire, and Omkara as the upper Arani, one should practice churning of meditation by looking upon himself as a lamp.
 In Pranava dhyana, one should retain his breath to the best of his ability, along with the sound of Om as long as it ceases completely.

 One who assumes Om as the form of Hamsa which is shining like crores of Suns devoid of any movement irrespective of breath moving in and out is freed from all the sins.

 Meditation on Lord Vishnu

 The lotus of the heart has eight petals and thirty-two filaments.
-In the middle of the lotus is Sun and in the middle of the Sun is Moon.
-In the middle of the Moon is Fire and in the middle of the Fire is Prabha, the light.
-In the middle of the Prabha is a Peeda or seat surrounded by various gems.
+In the middle of the lotus is the Sun and in the middle of the Sun is the Moon.
+Also, in the middle of the Moon is Fire, and in the middle of the Fire is Prabha, the light.
+Likewise, in the middle of the Prabha, is a Peeda or seat surrounded by various gems.

-During Puraka, one should meditate on Lord Vishnu as having four arms, as being in the color of flax flower and as firmly seated in the region of the navel.
+During Puraka, one should meditate on Lord Vishnu as having four arms, as being in the color of a flax flower, and as firmly seated in the region of the navel.

 During Rechaka, one should meditate upon the three-eyed Lord Rudra between the eyebrows as shining like the clearest crystal and as destroying sins.